 However, if you have qualms with its privacy, ads and performance issues then you will need to learn how to work around its shortcomings or you could consider alternative commenting systems but this will be at the expense of the aesthetics and some features of Disqus.
-And we’ve also picked out some of the best free comment system plugins in case you need it.
+And we’ve also picked out some of the best free comment system plugins in case you might need it.

 What is your experience with Disqus?
 Or what alternatives are you using?
 Share with us in the comments section below.